3nd Annual “Be My Neighbor Day” Comes to Winter Park

-The second annual “Be My Neighbor Day returns to Winter Park later this month, bringing with it fun and educational activities for the whole family hosted by WUCF TV and the Winter Park History Museum.
+The third annual “Be My Neighbor Day” returns to Winter Park later this month, bringing with it fun and educational activities for the whole family presented by WUCF TV and the Winter Park History Museum.

-Join us Sunday, Feb.
-28 in Winter Park’s Central Park.
-Children will be surrounded from noon to 3 p.m. with family-friendly activities themed around being a good neighbor.
+Join us Saturday, Feb.
+25 in Winter Park’s Central Park from noon to 3 p.m.
+WUCF will host family-friendly activities themed around being a good neighbor.
 The Winter Park History Museum will provide educational panels on the life and legacy of the late Fred Rogers.
 Guests will also have an opportunity to meet Daniel Tiger, star of the PBS KIDS program, Daniel Tiger’s Neighborhood.
 The event is free.

-Vice Mayor Sarah Sprinkel will help open the event by dedicating Feb.
-28th as Be My Neighbor Day in Winter Park with an official proclamation from the city.
+Mayor Steve Leary will help open the event by dedicating Feb.
+25th as Be My Neighbor Day in Winter Park with an official proclamation from the city.
+New this year will be performances by Mr. Richard (Richard Peeles) and Youth Yoga with Ms. Kelsey (Kelsey Evans) along with engaging new activities and photo opportunities.

 Daniel Tiger’s Neighborhood is one of PBS’ most popular animated programs, which builds on the pioneering PBS series, Mister Rogers’ Neighborhood, and is produced by The Fred Rogers Company.
 This series for a new generation of children tells its engaging stories about the life of a preschooler using musical strategies grounded in Rogers’ landmark social-emotional curriculum.
 Through imagination, creativity and music, Daniel and his friends learn the key social skills necessary for school and life.